 Having successful managerial skills is a good start, but there’s more to good management.
 You must keep your tasks on track, support, guide and direct your team, knowing their strengths and keeping them together as a cohesive group, but there are soft skills, too.
 Here are 10.

-- Inspiration – A good manager, like Jennifer said, is a good leader.
+- Inspiration – A good manager is a good leader.
 A good leader is going to inspire their team to work hard by making them feel heard and respected.

 - Believe in Yourself and Your Team – Part of being a good manager is believing that you are, and believing your team will do what they need to do, without micromanaging them.
 That doesn’t mean being arrogant, and you should hold doubt in your hand, but not let it cripple you.

 - Encouragement – Sometimes you need it, sometimes your team does, a cheerleader, someone to give them that pep talk so they can pull from where they didn’t believe there was anything left and accomplish what musts be accomplished.

 - Confident – Again, you don’t want to get cocky, but being confident goes a long way to being a good manager.
 Nobody wants a manager who is unsure or fearful.
 You’re leading from the top down, and you need to set the right tone.